MicrosoftDocs/sql-docs/docs/relational-databases/security/ledger/ledger-monitor-digest-uploads.md

 ::: zone pivot="as1-azure-sql-database"

-You can monitor failed and successful ledger digest uploads in the Azure portal in the **Metrics** view of the Azure SQL Database.
+You can monitor failed and successful ledger digest uploads in the [Azure portal](https://portal.azure.com) in the **Metrics** view of your Azure SQL Database.

 :::image type="content" source="media/ledger/monitor-ledger-digest-uploads.png" alt-text="Metrics view of the Azure SQL Database failed and successful ledger digest uploads in the Azure portal":::